vanpattenmedia/wpro/readme.txt

 some debug data will be written to your PHP error log.

 There is a Makefile, which will help you to run the unit tests.
+Note: You need [composer](https://getcomposer.org/ "composer") to do the unit testing.

 = What about the license? =